temp3rr0r/TaskManagement-API-Medieval/README.md

 - `GET /tasks/{id}` - Retrieve a specific task by ID
 - `PUT /tasks/{id}` - Update an existing task
 - `DELETE /tasks/{id}` - Delete a task
+- `POST /knowledge/query` - Query the knowledge base using RAG

 ## Running the Application

 ### Prerequisites

 - Docker and Docker Compose installed on your system
+- Ollama running locally with llama2 model installed

 ### Steps to Run

 1. Clone this repository
 2. Navigate to the project directory
+3. Place your knowledge base PDF file in the `data` directory as `knowledge_base.pdf`
-3. Run the following command to start the application:
+4. Run the following command to start the application:

 ```bash
 docker-compose up -d